HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 This section presents an introduction to social care assessment instruments, the benefits of the use of standardized assessment instruments, and the use of StructureMap to automate the creation of [SDOHCC Observation Screening Response] and/or [SDOHCC Condition] from LOINC-encoded assessment instruments.

 ### Introduction to Social Care Assessment Instruments
 Social care assessment instruments are survey tools used to gather information about social risks that can impact an individual’s health and well-being.
 The information collected through a social care assessment instrument can be used by healthcare providers, public health organizations, and policymakers to develop interventions and programs aimed at addressing the root causes of health disparities and improving health outcomes for individuals and communities.
-This IG builds on existing FHIR frameworks to generate Observations (i.e., [SDOHCC Observation Screening Response]) and Conditions (i.e., [SDOHCC Condition]) from assessment instruments for incorporation into the patient’s health record.
+This IG builds on existing FHIR frameworks to generate Observations (e.g., [SDOHCC Observation Screening Response]) and Conditions (e.g., [SDOHCC Condition]) from assessment instruments for incorporation into the patient’s health record.

 Assessment instruments fit into the SDOH CC [Conceptual Framework] which illustrates how: 1) Providers incorporate screening into the care process to assess concerns and problems.
 2) This information is used to help the Provider and Patient establish goals and identify social risk-related interventions to address those goals.
 3) Responses to standard assessment instruments can be used to drive public health analysis of aggregated data from patient populations.